 In 2003, EEH became part of a newly formed School of Public Health and Health Professions (SPHHP), joining with School of Health Professions' colleagues in Exercise and Nutritional Sciences, and Rehabilitation Sciences and with colleagues in new departments of Biostatistics, and Community Health and Health Behavior.
-In 2009, SPHHP was accredited as a School of Public Health by the Council on Education for Public Health (CEPH), and was reaccredited in of department celebrated 100th the summer 2015.
-In 2019, the its anniversary. http://sphhp.buffalo.edu/epidemiology-and-environmental-health/news-events/eeh-100th-anniversarycelebration.html
+In 2009, SPHHP was accredited as a School of Public Health by the Council on Education for Public Health (CEPH) and was reaccredited the summer of 2015.
+In 2019, department celebrated 100th its anniversary. http://sphhp.buffalo.edu/epidemiology-and-environmental-health/news-events/eeh-100th-anniversarycelebration.html